nystudio107/craft-webperf/README.md

 ## Configuring Webperf

-As soon as you install Webperf, it automatically will add an asynchronous, non-blocking iframe to your pages that collects performance data.
+As soon as you install Webperf, it automatically will add an asynchronous, non-blocking iframe to your pages that collects anonymous performance data.
 You don't need to add any template code for this to happen.

 Once Webperf is installed, it needs to collect performance data samples from users visiting your website.
 So install it, and sit back and allow it to collect enough data samples to give you a picture of your website's performance.